 Learn about animals, weather and natural disasters, alternative energy, environmental politics and space.

-Catch up on the environmental headlines from the week of May 31-June 6.
+Catch up on the environmental headlines from the week of June 7-13.

 Activist and author blogs about politics, energy and Earth's resources.

 Science journalist blogs about humans and other wildlife.